apache/mynewt-site/docs/os/modules/sensor_framework/sensor_api.md

 <br>

-**Note:** There are two fields of type `sensor_type_t`: `s_types` and `s_mask`.
+**Note:** There are two fields, `s_types` and `s_mask`, of type `sensor_type_t`.
 The `s_types` field is a bit mask that specifies the sensor types that the sensor device supports.
-The `s_mask` field is a bit mask that specfies the sensor types the sensor device is configured for.
+The `s_mask` field is a bit mask that specifies the sensor types that the sensor device is configured for.
 Only sensor data for a configured sensor type can be read.

 <br>
 #### Sensor Types